johvnik/CmRDTs/README.md

 - **`PNCounter`**: A Positive-Negative Counter.
 - **`LWWRegister`**: A Last-Write-Wins Register.

+## Testing ⚕

+This library is tested using a combination of:

+- **Unit tests** for core logic within each module.
+- **Property-based tests** with `proptest` to rigorously verify that the CRDTs adhere to their mathematical properties (commutativity, associativity, idempotence) across a wide range of randomized scenarios.

 ## Roadmap 𖤓

 The near-term goals for this library are: